ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * Make returns reusable--most of the time you don't want to read it, but you do want to process it and re-purpose it.
 * Return diff if in diff mode.
 This is not required for all modules, as it won't make sense for certain ones, but please include it when applicable.
 * Enable your return values to be serialized as JSON with Python's standard `JSON encoder and decoder <https://docs.python.org/3/library/json.html>`_ library.
 Basic python types (strings, int, dicts, lists, and so on) are serializable.
-* Do not return an object via exit_json().
+* Do not return an object using exit_json().
 Instead, convert the fields you need from the object into the fields of a dictionary and return the dictionary.
 * Results from many hosts will be aggregated at once, so your module should return only relevant output.
 Returning the entire contents of a log file is generally bad form.

 If a module returns stderr or otherwise fails to produce valid JSON, the actual output will still be shown in Ansible, but the command will not succeed.